Amanda Smith

-Amanda Smith (née Berry; January 23, 1837 – February 24, 1915) was a Methodist preacher and former slave who funded The Amanda Smith Orphanage and Industrial Home for Abandoned and Destitute Colored Children outside Chicago.
+Amanda Smith (née Berry; January 23, 1837 – February 24, 1915) was an American Methodist preacher and former slave who funded the former Amanda Smith Orphanage and Industrial Home for Abandoned and Destitute Colored Children in Harvey, Illinois (outside Chicago).
 She was a leader in the Wesleyan-Holiness movement, preaching the doctrine of entire sanctification throughout Methodist camp meetings across the world.

 Early life

-Smith was born to enslaved parents in Long Green, Maryland, a small town in Baltimore County.
-Her father was Samuel Berry and her mother was Mariam Matthews.
-She was the oldest of thirteen siblings.
+Smith was the youngest of the thirteen children of enslaved parents Samuel Berry and Mariam Matthews in Long Green, Maryland, a small town in Baltimore County.
 Her father was a well-trusted man, and his master's widow trusted him enough to place him in charge of her farm.
 After his duties for the day were done, Mr. Berry was allowed to go out and earn extra money for himself and his family.
-Many nights he would go without sleeping because he was busy making brooms and husk mats for the Baltimore market to make extra cash.
-He was devoted to the goal of freedom.
-After first purchasing his freedom, he made it his mission to buy that of his family.
-After his family's freedom was secured, they settled in Pennsylvania.
+Many nights he would go without sleeping because he was busy making brooms and husk mats for the Baltimore market.
+He purchased his own freedom, then that of his family; they then settled in Pennsylvania.

 Childhood

-Growing up, Smith had the advantage of learning to read and write.
-“Her father made it a regular practice on Sunday mornings to read to his family from the Bible.
-Her mother helped her to learn reading before she was eight and was sent to school.”
-Unlike many other enslaved children and adults, Smith had the privilege of learning at an early age.
-She and her younger brother attended school at the age of eight.
-The school only held summer sessions and after six weeks of attending, the school was forced to close.
-Five years later, at the age of 13, they had been given another option of attending school.
-However, the school was five miles from their home and they would only be taught if there was time after the teachers gave the white kids their lesson.
-The Smith siblings felt that it was not worth traveling in the cold to receive lessons only if time was permitted.
-After two weeks of attending school, they dropped out and were taught at home by their parents and sometimes taught themselves.
+Growing up, unlike many other enslaved children and adults, Smith had the advantage of learning to read and write: her father read to the family, and her mother taught her to read before she was eight, the age at which she and her younger brother were sent to school.
+After her sixth week of attending the school was forced to close.
+Five years later they were able to attend a school five miles from their home, but only taught if there was time after the white children's lessons; after two weeks of this they dropped out and were taught at home by their parents and sometimes taught themselves.

-With only having three and a half months of formal schooling, Amanda went to work near York, Pennsylvania, as the servant of a widow with five children.
+Having had only three and a half months of formal schooling, Amanda went to work near York, Pennsylvania, as the servant of a widow with five children.
 While there, she attended a revival service at the Methodist Episcopal Church.